Crumbly Pork Pilaf on the Stovetop

 12. Step 12:

-Pour hot water over the meat and rice so that the rice is completely covered with 1 cm of liquid.
-It took me about a glass and a half of water.
-It is important that there is not too much water, because in this case it will have to evaporate longer, and the rice may boil and lose its shape.
+Pour hot water over the meat and rice until the rice is covered by about ½ inch (1 cm) of liquid.
+It took me roughly a cup and a half.
+Don't add too much — extra water takes longer to cook off, and the rice can overcook and lose its shape.

 13. Step 13:

-Cover the pan again and simmer over low heat until the liquid evaporates for about 25-30 minutes.
-At this time, do not stir the rice.
+Cover the pot again and simmer over low heat until the liquid evaporates, about 25–30 minutes.
+Don't stir the rice during this time.

 14. Step 14:

-Mix the finished rice with the meat.
-Put the garlic cloves on top.
+Stir the cooked rice together with the meat.
+Tuck the garlic cloves on top.

 15. Step 15:

-Cover the pan again and let the pilaf brew for another 15 minutes.
-Bon appetit!
+Cover the pot once more and let the pilaf rest for another 15 minutes.
+Enjoy!

-Usually pilaf is cooked in large cauldrons over an open fire.
-However, in modern urban conditions, such pilaf can be made in an ordinary saucepan on the stove.
+• Pilaf is traditionally cooked in a large cauldron over an open fire.
+But in a modern kitchen, you can make it just as well in an ordinary pot on the stovetop.

 Caloric content of the products possible in the composition of the dish